 Every day: at every step along the trail where he must be soft upon the land, at ceremonies where he must be considerate of others, when he finds a lost item, or passes by an opportunity to steal or tease or harm, the scout practices the lessons he has heard about values as he puts into action his valuable character, his valuable personal fitness, and his valuable citizenship responsibilities.

-There is no greater gift that Camp Loll offers than the camp friend.
+The Camp Friend: There is no greater gift that Camp Loll offers than the camp friend.
 It is always Loll’s goal to provide a young person that embodies all the values of scouting to be a companion and example to all the boys in the Troop, Team, or Crew.
 The Camp Friend recognizes the importance of the Unit Leader, the Scoutmaster, Coach, or Advisor, and seeks to support him in all he does.
 He thus teaches the boys the value of the role model their unit leader is.
 The Camp Friend works through the unit’s own youth leaders, SPL, Captain or Crew leader to reinforce their value to the boys.
 The Camp Friend makes a special effort to recognize and reinforce the value of the unit’s leadership and their valuable role in the life of the boys.
 Boys do not want to be old men; they want to be young ones.
 The camp friend has a power to guide by example that no preacher or teacher can produce by any number of words.
 Take the Values of Scouting, the Oath, Law, the Character, Citizenship, and Fitness and bundle them up in a mantle of service and you have a Camp Friend at Camp Loll.
 His very presence in the campsite, his friendship and example provide unit leaders with a tool to instill values he represents into their campers.
 The boys have in their Camp Friend a life long example of what the Values of Scouting will do for you as you grow to be a man

 The Camp Site: The camp experience centers on the camp site.
 There the unit leadership, youth and adult apply the patrol method and the values of scouting second by second.
 Here the scouts honestly deal with each other’s personal items, keep their commitments to the troop, and their obligations to the camp community, living examples of the value of being trustworthy.
 Here the scouts obey their scout master, patrol leader, and the rules of the camp, embodying the value of obedience in a way that allows the camp to operate and keep them alive.
 Here over and over again a scout practices the value of helpfulness and he picks up the litter, carries the water, cooks the meal, or helps to find his friend’s lost items.
 In the campsite each boy is a friend to each.
 The value of friendship is everywhere experienced.
 This is the main reason boys come to camp, to be constantly with their friends for a week.
 Here they learn by doing what it means to be a true friend, a friend who shares and cares.
 Courteousness is a value that camp demands.
 There are walls to keep in the sounds, only imaginary lines to establish privacy.
 Minute by minute, a scout can chose to show respect to others and to feel the pleasure that comes from an overt act of courtesy to another.
 Kindness naturally follows courtesy.
 The value of a kind word, a smile, a small favor or days of service to another, the camp, or the nation are all value experiences offered at camp.
 Obedience is the absolutely necessary value of life a Camp Loll.
 Rules are not just words, they keep the scout alive, they prevent the forest fire, or the bear attack, and they allow the camper to swim in the mountain lake or climb to the top of the cliff.
 Obedience to SPL or Crew leader enables the unit to function, the food to be cooked, the inspection to be passed, the mess to be cleaned up.
 Rules prevent boys from being lost and the harmony of 400 hundred strangers to be maintained.
 Cheerfulness is a value obtained as a natural product of service, kindness, and friendship.
 Scouts must face bad weather, and hard work, and disappointment, and bad cooking and all these challenges can be met as they learn and practice the value of cheerfulness.
 Bravery is necessary to be a week away from mom and home, to perform in front of others, to reach out to a new friend, to jump into a cold lake or back over a rappelling cliff.
 A scout proves the value of his bravery to himself as he walks the dark trail to his tent every night.
 Every day at camp a scout is given the opportunity to clean himself.
 To keep his camp and body clean he learns to produce this value.
 Each day in camp the scout can keep his mind and soul occupied with fun and adventure with values and valuable experiences that repels vulgarity and immorality.
 One cannot walk through God’s creations without developing reverence for His wonder, a valuable awakening to His presence in the Universe.
 To look though the black outlines of the trees to see the endless stars makes prayer to the God who made them all become an act of natural reverence.
 Scouts practice their value of reverence to God as they pray and as they see and as they serve.
 The values of the Scout Law are what make Camp possible.
 They are lived and known automatically by those who make the journey and seek the experience at Camp Loll.
 And everything done at Camp Loll strengthens, even enables the values that will motivate the unit for the next 51 weeks of the year, the values experienced at Camp Loll are the Values of Scouting and Loll will strengthen those values and make them an integral part of the units scouting experience.